 See Also: (1)Dukey.
 (2)Duke of Sutton, The.

 Keepo – Long time supporter of Sutton United FC and a member of the COC’s supporters group.
-Has a beard.
+Has a beard and a penchant for cans of G&T. Also known for pissing in toilets with the seat down.

 See Also: COC